samanasevana/samanasevanasite/src/content/support/03-offering-food.md

 ---
-title: "Offering Food to Bhante"
+title: "Offering Food to Āyasmā Guṇavīro"
 ---

 ## How can I offer food?